andrewthecope/TheCope/posts/2016/12/20/dialogues-input.md

 A few days ago, I began the work to add dialogue support in Learn Your Lines.
 I receive an email requesting this feature about once a week and I think it will be fun to make.
 So I’m doing it.

 In general, dialogues are simpler than regular text.
 Memorizing a dialogue is similar to using flashcards.
-There is a q-line and a line, a front and a back.
+There is a cue cue line and a line, a front and a back.
 The actual memorization part naturally fits the study modes that already exist in the app.
 The big problem is input.
 Inputting the text from a script into the app is tricky.
 A lot of friction is involved with requiring a user to type hundreds of lines, especially on a touch-screen.

 Here are some of my options:
 1. Do my best to create a UI for an input screen and hope that people find it good enough.